brindareddy667/python-projects-journey/03-number-guessing-game/README.md

 5. If all attempts are used, the correct number is revealed.
 6. The player is asked whether they want to play again.

+## ▶️ How to Run
+1. Open the file `product_quiz.py`
+2. Run it using any Python IDE or Google Colab
+3. Try to get the highest score by multiplying correctly!